Starting a business? Get the basics right.

 Before you take even a baby step into your new career, the first question to ask yourself is - are you ready for this?
 Running a business takes time, graft, sweat and probably more than a few tears.
-While the idea of being your own boss can be attractive in theory (and also often in practice) the hours are long, the holidays are few and if you get it very badly wrong you could lose everything.
+While the idea of being your own boss can be attractive in theory (and also often in practice) the hours can be long, the holidays can be few and if you get it very badly wrong you could lose everything.

 And make sure it works.
 Preferably before you take out a 20 year lease on 10,000 feet of manufacturing space.
 Maybe a little testing might be in order?
 If it's a ‘thing’, some prototypes would be useful.
 If a ‘concept’, run it by some appropriate people to see if they like it.
 Check it doesn't already exist (or has been tried before and failed).
 And what's the situation with patents?